 After You File a Complaint

 In addition, an investigator may be selected to investigate the matter.
-If this occurs, the investigator may request to meet or speak with you in order to learn about the events and circumstances surrounding the complaint.
+If this occurs, the investigator may request to speak with you in order to learn about the events and circumstances surrounding the complaint.

 Back to top